edamame-course/2015-tutorials/for_review/QIIME_tutorial_part_1.md

 * Obtain summary information about sequence files (fasta, fna, fastq)
 * Define operational taxaonomic units (OTUs)
 * Execute a QIIME workflow, and understand the separate steps in the workflow
+* Align sequences, assign taxonomy, and build a tree with representative sequences from OTU definitions

 ***